Two women smiling outdoors, standing close together, with a brick wall and greenery in the background.

 It represents the in-between space you occupy after loss or trauma, when life feels uncertain, nothing quite fits, and the world seems to be moving on faster than you can, or want to.
 When the world sees you as "healed," but inside, you're nowhere near.

-Intara is a space for this time, a place to pause, reconnect with your body, build physical strength, and find support for your emotions - at your own pace.
+Intara is a space for this time, a place to pause, reconnect with your body, build physical strength, and find support for your emotions, at your own pace.

 Each space brings together gentle, expert-led Pilates with practical emotional support tools, not as separate elements, but as a connected approach, because moving forward requires both body and mind.
 Each space provides a variety of exercises and tools, allowing you to choose what you need each day, whether you feel like moving or just sitting with your breath.
 Exercises have clear progressions and regressions so you can build when you feel ready, or take it easy when you don't.